ManageIQ/manageiq-design/UX/ui-service/designer/Dialogs/design.md

 - When the user creates a new dialog, they are brought to this screen with a single tab and section already populated.

 #### Implementation Details
-- The Dialog Editor should follow the same conventions as the blueprint editor when generating names for new dialogs and dialog elements. (e.g. Untitled Dialog")
+- The Dialog Editor should follow the same conventions as the blueprint editor when generating names for new dialogs and dialog elements. (e.g. "Untitled Dialog")

 ### Placing a dialog element
 ![Placing an element](img/DialogEditor-02.png)